dvlprdave/learn-nextjs/notes.md

 ### Adding scripts

 If you head into your `package.json` file, you'll see `scripts`.
-The only thing should see is a test script.
+The only thing you should see is a test script.
 Let's add to it to help us run and build our project when the time comes.

 In addition to the test script, add the following into your `scripts` :